Arbitrage Betting Strategy

 What Is Arbitrage Betting?

 Why would you do this?
 It’s simple.
 Bookies set the odds, so you lose if you cover both outcomes of an event.
-Imagine if you could pick the favorite to win, the underdog to lose, and bet on the draw at great odds too?
+Imagine if you could pick the favourite to win, the underdog to lose, and bet on the draw at great odds too?
 In that case, bookies won’t exist.
 To offset it, bookmakers include an over-around in the pricing, which gives them an advantage over punters.

 But that’s not to say that bookies can’t be beaten.
 You’re guaranteed a profit by covering 2 outcomes of a sporting event at different arbitrage betting sites.